jlegatheaux/RC2020-assignments/assignment-3/README.md

 ### HTTP Protocol

-- HTTP is a client / server protocol
+- HTTP is a client / server protocol supported by TCP channels
 - The server expects the client to open a TCP connection to its port (by default the port 80)
 - In version 1.0 of the protocol, each request / reply HTTP transaction uses a different TCP connection
 - In version 1.1 several HTTP transactions can share the same TCP connection